getreu/tp-note/docs/source/tpnote--manpage.md

 variable might contain the empty string '`""`'.

-For a more detailed description of the available template variables, please consult the '`const`' definitions in Tp-Note's source code file '`note.rs`'
+For a more detailed description of the available template variables, please consult the '`const`' definitions in Tp-Note's source code file '`note.rs`'.